Brendan Nyhan

 Brendan Nyhan (/ˈnaɪən/; born 1978) is an American political scientist and professor at Dartmouth College.
 He is also a liberal to moderate political blogger, author, and political columnist.
 He was born in Mountain View, California and now lives in Hanover, New Hampshire.

 Biography

 Education

-Nyhan graduated from Mountain View High School in 1996 and later attended Swarthmore College where he received a degree in political science in 2000.
-He graduated with high honors.
+Nyhan graduated from Mountain View High School in 1996 and later attended Swarthmore College, where he received a Bachelor of Arts in political science in 2000.
+He graduated from Swarthmore with high honors.
 In May 2009 Nyhan was awarded a Ph.D. in Political Science from Duke University.

 While at Swarthmore, Nyhan and Ben Fritz began the L-Word: Swarthmore's Journal of Progressive Thought.
 The periodical was launched in May 1997 and their goal was to provide a forum for the diversity of liberal thought which exists at the college.
 The last issue was in May 1998.

 Career background

 In 2000, Nyhan served as the Deputy Communications Director for the failed "Edward M. Bernstein for US Senate campaign" in Nevada.

 From 2001 to 2003, Nyhan managed new projects and then marketing and fundraising for Benetech, a Silicon Valley technology nonprofit.

 From 2001 to 2004, Nyhan (with Ben Fritz and Bryan Keefer) co-edited Spinsanity, a non-partisan watchdog of political spin that was syndicated in Salon.com in 2002 on-line and The Philadelphia Inquirer in 2004 in print and on the internet.
 While Spinsanity was active the authors logged over four hundred articles.
 Spinsanity closed on January 19, 2005.

 Nyhan co-authored the non-fiction political book All the President's Spin: George W. Bush, the Media and the Truth in 2004 along with Fritz and Keefer.
 According to reviewer John Moe the book "detail[s] how Bush and company, more than any administration in history, cherry pick information that they find helpful, regardless of how representative it is of the overall truth, and then package it with a forceful and persistent presentation that eventually takes on the patina of reality."

 All the President's Spin reached The New York Times non-fiction paperback bestseller list as #14 in the September 5th edition.

 Nyhan has also written for other political and news publications which are on-line such as American Prospect (circa 2002), Time, and others.
 Since 2014, he has been a contributor to The New York Times blog The Upshot.

 In the Fall of 2011, upon completion of his term as a Robert Wood Johnson Scholar in Health Policy Research, Nyhan joined the faculty of Dartmouth College as an assistant professor of government.

 In 2018 Nyhan joined the University of Michigan as Professor of Public Policy in the Gerald R. Ford School of Public Policy.
 After a year at Michigan, Nyhan announced that he would be returning to Dartmouth in the 2019–2020 academic year, citing Dartmouth as a better fit both professionally and personally.